 Unfortunately, I have seen too many men suffer, often unnecessarily from prostate cancer or its medical treatment.

 It’s not that medical treatments for prostate cancer are not the right approach, oftentimes it is, but it is only one part of the equation.
 The other is the application of aggressive lifestyle practices.

 I also believe many men diagnosed with prostate cancer don’t need medical treatment and can apply targeted nutrition, exercise, and lifestyle methods to manage their disease.

 I have had the privilege of helping thousands of patients navigate through prostate cancer confusion both in providing guidance to their next medical step and with targeted holistic and nutritional approaches to keep them well.

 - Men with PSA in the thousands (≥ 1000 ng/ml)

 - Patients with PSA as low as 1.0 ng/ml with prostate cancer

-- And men with PSA in the twenties (≤ 20 ng/ml) with no prostate cancer found after numerous biopsies
+- And men with PSA in the twenties (≤ 20 ng/ml) with no prostate cancer were found after numerous biopsies